 Molina Waterfall Park

-If you’re feeling peckish, there’s a small café selling drinks and snacks near the park entrance, while the village itself has a couple of small restaurants.
-Apart from that, I recommend checking out Molina’s cute historic core, with its pretty church square and the old watermills at the northern edge of the village.
+Apart from the park, I recommend checking out Molina’s cute historic village centre, which has a pretty church square and some amazing old watermills at the northern edge of the village.

 Dropping by at a Winery on Your Way Back to Verona

-See also
+See Also

-What to know about visiting the locations from Romeo and Juliet in Verona, Italy
+What to Know About Visiting the Locations from Romeo and Juliet in Verona, Italy

 The 4 Must-See Churches in the UNESCO-listed centre of Verona, Italy